percona/pmm/doc/source/using.rst

 ===============

-The *Metrics Monitor* tool provides a historical view of metrics that are critical to the MySQL server.
+The *Metrics Monitor* tool provides a historical view of metrics that are critical to a database server.
-Time-based graphs are separated into dashboards by themes: some are related to MySQL, others provide general system metrics.
+Time-based graphs are separated into dashboards by themes: some are related to MySQL or MongoDB, others provide general system metrics.

 To access the dashboards, provide default user credentials: